MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ### Determine if Tomcat is connected to a web server

 Tomcat can be connected to a static web server, such as Apache, via a tomcat connector, such as `mod_jk`.
-Inspect the `workers.properties` file in the `conf` directory to determine if such a connection exists.
+Inspect the `workers.properties` file in the `conf` directory to determine whether such a connection exists.

 ### Special cases